zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ### Answer: 12/07/2023 11:24:30

-## Task 5: The attacker uploaded an ASP webshell which didn't work, what is its filesize in bytes?
+## Task 5: The attacker uploaded an ASP web shell which didn't work, what is its file size in bytes?

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/bf12672b-f0fb-4042-9122-d7d43c991ea8)